Which of the following statements best describes the role of insu... | Study Prep in Pearson+

 1

 Step 1: Begin by understanding the role of insulin in the body.
 Insulin is a peptide hormone produced by the beta cells of the pancreas.
-Its primary function is to regulate blood glucose levels by promoting the uptake of glucose into cells.
+Its primary function is to regulate blood glucose levels by promoting glucose uptake into cells.

-Step 2: Analyze each statement provided in the problem.
-For example, the first statement claims that insulin inhibits fatty acid synthesis in adipose tissue.
-This is incorrect because insulin actually promotes fatty acid synthesis in adipose tissue when glucose levels are high.
+Step 2: Analyze the first statement: 'Insulin inhibits the synthesis of fatty acids in adipose tissue.'
+This is incorrect because insulin actually promotes fatty acid synthesis in adipose tissue by stimulating the enzyme acetyl-CoA carboxylase.

-Step 3: Evaluate the second statement, which suggests that insulin stimulates the breakdown of glycogen to increase blood glucose levels.
-This is incorrect because insulin promotes glycogen synthesis (glycogenesis) rather than breakdown (glycogenolysis).
+Step 3: Evaluate the second statement: 'Insulin increases gluconeogenesis in the liver.'
+This is incorrect because insulin inhibits gluconeogenesis, which is the process of producing glucose from non-carbohydrate precursors, as part of its role in lowering blood glucose levels.

-Step 4: Examine the third statement, which states that insulin promotes the uptake of glucose into cells, thereby lowering blood glucose levels.
-This is correct because insulin facilitates glucose transport into cells by activating glucose transporters such as GLUT4, especially in muscle and adipose tissue.
+Step 4: Examine the third statement: 'Insulin promotes the uptake of glucose into cells, thereby lowering blood glucose levels.'
+This is correct because insulin facilitates glucose transport into cells by activating glucose transporters, such as GLUT4, in muscle and adipose tissue.

-Step 5: Review the fourth statement, which claims that insulin increases gluconeogenesis in the liver.
-This is incorrect because insulin inhibits gluconeogenesis, a process that generates glucose, as part of its role in lowering blood glucose levels.
+Step 5: Assess the fourth statement: 'Insulin stimulates the breakdown of glycogen to increase blood glucose levels.'
+This is incorrect because insulin inhibits glycogenolysis (the breakdown of glycogen) and instead promotes glycogen synthesis in the liver and muscle to store glucose.

 Watch next